Martin Österdahl: Events leading to resignation

 As executive supervisor, Österdahl was the "public face" of the contest.
 Following on from Sand using the catchphrase "Take it away" during the results segment when confirming that the voting data had been verified and the hosts could proceed, he introduced his own phrase, "You're good to go".
 The line was further recognised by 2024, when Sarah Dawn Finer, in her recurring role as the character Lynda Woodruff, performed a comedic musical tribute titled "You're Good to Go" during the final; the number was later released as a single.
 However, when Österdahl came to deliver the line in Malmö, he was subject to significant booing from the audience due to the controversies that had embroiled that year's contest, including both the participation of and the disqualification of the Dutch entrant Joost Klein earlier that day.
-When he delivered the Dutch jury votes himself (Note: Following the disqualification of the Dutch entry from the final, the Dutch spokesperson Nikkie de Jager withdrew from her role, and Dutch television chose not to replace her with a different spokesperson.
-Therefore, Österdahl announced the Dutch points instead.), he received further booing from the audience.
+When he delivered the Dutch jury votes himself, (Note: Following the disqualification of the Dutch entry from the final, the Dutch spokesperson Nikkie de Jager withdrew from her role, and Dutch television chose not to replace her with a different spokesperson.
+Therefore, Österdahl announced the Dutch points instead.) he received further booing from the audience.

 Following the 2024 contest, the EBU commissioned an independent review and announced governance and safeguarding changes for future editions; which saw the appointment of Martin Green as director of the contest, a new role which took much of Österdahl's responsibilities.
 At the 2025 contest, Österdahl's on-air role was reduced, with his catchphrase delivered by the show's presenters instead.

-On 27 June 2025, the EBU announced that Österdahl would step down as executive supervisor, ahead of the Junior Eurovision Song Contest 2025 and the Eurovision Song Contest 2026, on 30 June 2025.
-Due to the sudden nature of his resignation, Martin Green assumed Österdahl's duties on an interim basis, pending a permanent replacement.
+On 27 June 2025, the EBU announced that Österdahl would step down as executive supervisor, ahead of the Junior Eurovision Song Contest 2025 and the Eurovision Song Contest 2026.
+Due to the sudden nature of the resignation, Green assumed Österdahl's duties on an interim basis.
+The executive supervisor role was later abolished and replaced by the "EBU executive producer" role, with Gert Kark appointed to the post in October.